dafilmorais/city-temperature-tracker/README.md

 ![Data Table](./docs/assets/data-table.png)

+If there is no data being recieved from OpenWeatherAPI, you can insert your own API key in ./kafka-producer/src/main/resources/application.properties and change the "openweather.api.key" property with your own key.

 # Conclusion :rocket:

 I hope you can use this project to learn more about implementing these technologies all together.
 Happy coding! :coffee: